No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/self-definability-theorem.md

+# Self-Definability Theorem

-# The self definition by Conceptual Topology by itself
+### The self definition by Conceptual Topology by itself

 A complete ontology must be capable of defining its own categorical structure without relying on externally invertible mappings.
 Conceptual Topology satisfies this condition.